1891–92 in English football: Events

-Three new clubs joined the Football Alliance, following the expansion of the Football League to 14 teams, and the defection of Sunderland Albion to the Northern League.
-These new teams were Ardwick (later Manchester City), Burton Swifts and Lincoln City.
+The Football League expanded to fourteen clubs by electing two from the 1890–91 Football Alliance, which lost one more by the defection of Sunderland Albion to the Northern League.
+The Alliance remained at 12 members by adding three new clubs: Ardwick (later Manchester City), Burton Swifts and Lincoln City.

 Everton left Anfield on 15 March 1892 after a dispute with the stadium's landlord, John Houlding.
 Everton moved into a new stadium at nearby Goodison Park, while Houlding formed a new football club—Liverpool F.C.—on 30 March 1892, to play at Anfield.

 Preston North End set a new league record by winning 13 consecutive matches up to March 1892.
 A month later Sunderland equalled the record when they won their 13th successive game.
 The record of 13 consecutive wins in a single season stood for 125 years until broken by Manchester City in 2017.

 Aston Villa recorded their biggest ever victory, defeating Accrington 12-2 on 12 March 1892.